Hannibal Rising

 Hannibal Rising is a psychological horror novel by American author Thomas Harris, published in 2006.
-It is the fourth and final novel in Harris's series and the first novel in chronological order of the novels of Thomas Harris centered around Dr. Hannibal Lecter, serving as a prequel to his three previous books featuring his most famous character, the cannibalistic serial killer Dr. Hannibal Lecter.
+It is the fourth and final novel in Harris's series and the first novel in chronological order of the novels centered around Dr. Hannibal Lecter, serving as a prequel to his three previous books.
 The novel was released with an initial printing of at least 1.5 million copies and met with a mixed critical response.
 Audiobook versions have also been released, with Harris reading the text.
-The novel was adapted (by Harris himself) into a film of the same name in 2007, directed by Peter Webber.
+The novel was adapted, with a script by Harris himself, into a film of the same name in 2007.
 Producer Dino De Laurentiis implied around the time of the novel's release that he had coerced Harris into writing it under threat of losing control over the Hannibal Lecter character, accounting for the perceived diminished quality from Harris' previous books.